 Impact on the region

-The feasibility report details how World Heritage listing could bring economic, social and cultural benefits to the region's communities.
+The feasibility report details how World Heritage listing could bring economic, social and cultural benefits to the region's communities, including the Aboriginal communities.
 This could include increased investment, new business opportunities and potential 'provenance premiums' for local products, improved natural resource management as well as an enhanced sense of local pride, place and identity.

 Several councils support this project as it is considered that it will: